jpens/README.md/README.md

 </div>
 <p align="justify">
-Hello friends ✋, welcome to my GitHub Page.
+welcome to my GitHub Page.
 I am Reza Shakeri and now Computer engineering student, I learn new things about programming and teach these things to others, I have been programming for almost more than 10 years and worked with many languages and technologies

 </p>